open-zaak/open-zaak/docs/introduction/open-source/public_code.md

 All bundled policy not available in English MUST have an accompanying summary in English. |  |
 Any translation MUST be up to date with the English version and vice versa. |  | TODO: add translations of user-facing texts (NL -> EN) (makemessages)
 There SHOULD be no acronyms, abbreviations, puns or legal/non-English/domain specific terms in the codebase without an explanation preceding it or a link to an explanation. |  | Domain specific Dutch terms could be in a glossary which is also translated in English.
-The name of the codebase SHOULD be descriptive and free from acronyms, abbreviations, puns or organizational branding. | yes |
 Documentation SHOULD aim for a lower secondary education reading level, as recommended by the [Web Content Accessibility Guidelines 2](https://www.w3.org/WAI/WCAG21/quickref/?showtechniques=315#readable). |  | Would be good to get an evaluation of this prior to investing in translation.
 Providing a translation of any code, documentation or tests is OPTIONAL. |  |